Amarkantak: Flora and fauna

 There are more than 600 species of flora found in Amarkantak.
 It also has many medicinal flora and some of which include Boswellia serrata, Terminalia chebula, Hedychium coronarium, and Curcuma caesia.
 The Achanakmar Wildlife Sanctuary, is located at a distance of no more than 40 km from the town of Amarkantak in the state of Chhattisgarh on the road to Bilaspur.
 The forest belt in Amarkantak is a part of Achanakmar-Amarkantak Biosphere Reserve.
 The forests of Amarkantak are linked with the forests of Kanha National Park.
 Amarkantak falls on the Kanha-Achanakmar Corridor, a hilly region with dense forests.
 Kanha and Achanakmar are both conserved wildlife parks in India famous for Bengal tigers.

 Pinus caribaea, known as tropical pine, was planted in Amarkantak in 1968 on the advice of Forest Research Institute, Dehradun on the recommendations of National Commission on Agriculture looking to the future demand of quality pulpwood.
 This work was undertaken under a World Bank Technical Assistance Project by clearing natural sal forests.
 The naturalists and environmentalists in India raised controversy over it; ultimately the project of tropical pine plantation was abolished.

 Educational institutions

-The Indira Gandhi National Tribal University was established in Amarkantak by an Act of Parliament in 2007.
+Indira Gandhi National Tribal University was established in Amarkantak by an Act of Parliament in 2007.
 It was created to promote and provide higher education and research in various aspects of tribal communities.
 The Jawahar Navodaya Vidyalaya was established in 1987 to provide education for the rural young.